alderpch/IVT-3WLA/README.md

 ### *Temporal Variability Index for the 3-Week Lookahead (3WLA)*
 A collaborative repository for methods, templates, examples, and community contributions.
 If you would like to contribute values for your industry, you may send me your completed Excel file to the following email address: alderpch@hotmail.com
+You can also visit the repository at: https://github.com/alderpch/IVT-3WLA

 ---